sweattep/modern_quotes/README.md

 >I wouldn't trust myself to write a C++ HTTP application and expose it to the web

 >Every organization should differentiate itself through exclusive product offers and pricing structures

+>This plainly means that the presence of a single noneducational purpose, if substantial in nature, will destroy the exemption regardless of the number or importance of truly educational purposes.